Hélder Lopes (footballer)

-Hélder Filipe Oliveira Lopes ([ˈɛldɛɾ ˈlɔpɨʃ]; born 4 January 1989) is a Portuguese professional footballer who plays for Israeli club Hapoel Be'er Sheva as a left-back.
+Hélder Filipe Oliveira Lopes ([ˈɛldɛɾ ˈlɔpɨʃ]; born 4 January 1989) is a Portuguese professional footballer who plays as an left-back for Israeli Premier League club Hapoel Be'er Sheva.

 Club career

 Parma and Portugal

 Born in Vila Nova de Gaia, Porto District, Lopes spent his youth career at SC Coimbrões, Padroense F.C. and CD Candal, graduating from the latter in 2008.
 In that summer he moved abroad, joining Parma F.C. but failing to make a single appearance for the club.

 Returning to his homeland in January 2009, Lopes made his senior debut with SC Mirandela by starting in a 1–1 Segunda Divisão home draw against SC Maria da Fonte.
 He subsequently represented C.F.
 Oliveira do Douro, S.C.
 Espinho and C.D.
 Tondela, all in the lower leagues; with the latter team, he achieved promotion to the Segunda Liga.

 Lopes signed a two-year deal with Primeira Liga side S.C.
 Beira-Mar on 5 July 2012.
 He made his professional debut on 30 September, coming on as a second-half substitute for Rúben Ribeiro in a 1–1 home draw with Vitória de Setúbal.

 On 28 June 2013, Lopes was transferred to F.C.
 Paços de Ferreira also in the top tier.
 He scored his first goal as a professional on 3 January 2015, in a 1–2 home loss to Rio Ave FC.